-If we consider sending and receiving of messages as the items of interest (IOIs)20, anonymity may be defined as unlinkability of an IOI and any identifier of a subject (ID).
-More specifically, we can describe the anonymity of an IOI such that it is not linkable to any ID, and the anonymity of an ID as not being linkable to any IOI.21
+If we consider sending and receiving of messages as the items of interest (IOIs), anonymity may be defined as unlinkability of an IOI and any subject.
+More specifically, we can describe the anonymity of an IOI such that it is not linkable to any subject, and the anonymity of a subject as not being linkable to any IOI.